angiervr81/Portfolio-Angie-Rivera/README.md

 About Me 👩‍💻
 I’m Angie—a full stack developer.
 I’ve always believed in the power of creativity to spark change through a line of code .
 With a background in both technology and UI/UX design.
 I bring a unique perspective to everything I do.
 I’m constantly learning, evolving, and finding new ways to blend technology to create something extraordinary.

-When I’m not coding or creating, you’ll find me exploring new places, experimenting with new ideas, or listening to muusic.
+When I’m not coding or creating, you’ll find me exploring new places, experimenting with new ideas, or listening to music.
 Let’s connect and inspire each other!

 Contact 📬
 Got a project in mind?
 Let’s talk!
 Whether you’re looking to collaborate, ask a question, or just say hi, I’d love to hear from you.
 Drop me a message, and let's make something amazing together.